tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Today we will learn the wallet standards that allow us to use the same master key across multiple blockchains, as well as how to integrate a universal key manager tool with Web3.py and Bit using our good pal, Python.

- This will allow us to have one Python wallet that supports both of the blockchains we've learned so far so that we no longer have to use separate tools to send transactions!
+ This will allow us to have one Python wallet that supports both of the blockchains we've learned so far, so that we no longer have to use separate tools to send transactions!

 ### 2. Instructor Do: Intro to BIP39 (Mnemonic Phrases) (10 min)